The Pretty Series is a multimedia franchise based on a series of Shoujo arcade games developed by Takara Tomy and syn

 In 2016, the Pretty Rhythm side of the franchise was revived with the film King of Prism by PrettyRhythm, a sequel to Rainbow Live with a new focus on the boys of Edel Rose Academy.
 The movie got to be so popular it turned into a sub-franchise of its own, with a sequel film, manga, and even a Pretty Rhythm-like mobile game made in its name.
 Like in PriPara, it still pays homage to its parent series with cameos of characters from the original anime, as well as a special remix of Rainbow Live's opening theme "EZ DO DANCE".

-In late 2017, Takara Tomy announced a franchise-wide crossover for its upcoming 10th anniversary in 2020: the Pretty All Friends project brings together the Pretty Rhythm and PriPara girls for a special event, which was hyped up through monthly short stories on the Prism Stone website.
+In late 2017, Takara Tomy announced a franchise-wide crossover for its then-upcoming 10th anniversary in 2020: the Pretty All Friends project brings together the Pretty Rhythm and PriPara girls for a special event, which was hyped up through monthly short stories on the Prism Stone website.
 As of 2018, there is another series attached to the anniversary project: Kiratto Pri☆Chan, a new IP for the franchise about two girls using the "Pri☆Chan" system to become self-broadcasting stars.

 Works in the Pretty Rhythm franchise:Video Games